 - ONE Skillet.
 If you haven’t noticed, I’m a big fan of One Pot Meals.

 - The Leftovers Rock.
 Half the reason I cook fried rice is for the leftovers.
 They reheat like a dream.
-Also, if you are one of those people who likes to eat leftover Chinese food cold out of the fridge (I see you and I salute you), fried rice hits the spot.
+Also, if you are one of those people who likes to eat leftover Chinese food cold (ahem, Beef Lo Mein) out of the fridge (I see you and I salute you), fried rice hits the spot.

 - It’s EPICALLY DELICIOUS.
-Everyone loves fried rice.
-(And if someone tells you they don’t, it’s because they haven’t had chicken fried rice from scratch yet!)
+Everyone loves fried rice (and General Tso’s Tofu).
+And if someone tells you they don’t, it’s because they haven’t had homemade chicken fried rice from scratch yet!

 How to Make Chicken Fried Rice at Home

-This is an easy version of chicken fried rice made with ingredients I can readily find at any grocery store (versus 100% authentic fried rice, which I would love to master one day).
+This is an easy chicken fried rice recipe made with accessible ingredients I can readily find at any grocery store (versus 100% authentic chicken fried rice, which I would love to master one day).

 - Chicken fried rice is not fried, in the sense that it is not submerged in oil.